 The Rev. Rhonda Lee, Canon for Regional Ministry

-Because our building is closed our volunteer opportunities are limited this summer.
+Because our building is closed our volunteer opportunities are somewhat limited.
 We hope to be able to open up the building again soon to welcome back all of our friends--volunteers, staff, clients, students, and neighbors.

 Galilee Community Kitchen Meal Prep Crew: Help prepare, serve, and clean up from meals at Galilee Center.
 We can use a team of people each Wednesday and Thursday.
 If you would like to volunteer alone or organize a small group of friends, please let us know!
 Meal prep begins around 9am and clean up lasts until 1pm.
 Sign up with this link

 Galilee primarily operates through the gifts of time and talent of many volunteers.
 We are in need of folks who can help with landscape maintenance--trimming shrubbery, tidying up perennial beds, planting fall bulbs, mulching etc. If you love the soil and green growing things, we could use you at Galilee!
 Just let us know when you would like to work and what you would enjoy doing.
-Our next garden workday is July 11 from 9am to noon.
-Please email us at to let us know you can help.
+Our gardens workdays are set for the third Sunday of each month from 2-4pm.

 Galilee Ministries of East Charlotte strives to reach out to our neighbors through SHALOM